 (a) The devising, implementation and routine analysis of manually or automatically generated key performance indicators and their associated targets;

-(b) Manual inspection and oversight of observational data produced.
+(b) Manual inspection and oversight of observations produced.

 2.6.4.5.7 Members should record instances of non-conformity with requirements, and endeavour to rectify problems in a timely manner.